What is a home loan EMI calculator used for?

 The right tenure can balance affordability with total borrowing cost, especially when interest rates are elevated.

-Compare EMI, total interest paid, and total payment together.
-If the EMI is comfortable but total interest is very high, it may be worth checking whether a shorter tenure fits your budget.
+Compare EMI, total interest paid, and total repayment together.
+If the EMI is comfortable but total interest is very high, it may be worth checking whether a shorter tenure still fits your budget or whether a larger down payment improves the structure.

 A home loan EMI calculator estimates your monthly mortgage-style repayment, total interest paid, and total repayment amount for a housing loan.